Classes for Children

 Joanna de Souza received Kathak dance training under the Late Pandit Chitresh Das from 1978.
 She studied in the guru-shisha-param-para tradition, and was given a deep knowledge of Kathak, through this one-on-one relationship.

 An award winning full time dancer, teacher, choreographer, and story teller, Joanna teaches locally, nationally and internationally from beginner to professional levels, on a year-round basis.
-With dedication to see Kathak continue to flourish in Canada, she teaches all level classes, including those for children.
+This feeds her dedication to see Kathak continue to flourish in Canada.